CDC-DNPAO/WHOanthro/README.md

 #### To install package:

-# install remotes package if not installed: install.package('remotes')
+install.package('remotes') # if not already installed

 library(remotes)